StephensChris/United/Sales.md

 ## If they say NO (to pitch):

-No worries!

-Mind if I leave a card with you in case you?
+*No worries!
+Mind if I leave a card with you?*

 ## If they say YES (to card) and they are: